chandra1sekar/data-engineering/syllabus/slides.md

       2.1.7 - Data Access

     2.2 Tools for Working with Data
-      2.2.1 - Introduction to Tools [lecture]
+      2.2.1 - Introduction to Tools
       2.2.2 - The Command Line [tutorial]
       2.2.3 - Jupyter Notebooks [tutorial]
       2.2.4 - Shells